The Capital Consortium · Cick-Off Confidential · Internal Strategy · June 2026

 05

-Run Leg 7 apartment acquisition cadence in parallel — self-funded, independent of $2M Acquire ~2–3 distressed apartment buildings per year toward the 200-unit/yr throughput target.
+Run Leg 6 apartment acquisition cadence in parallel — self-funded, independent of $3.5M Acquire ~2–3 distressed apartment buildings per year toward the 200-unit/yr throughput target.
 Current market: Louisiana — cycle into additional markets as the operating cadence proves out.
 Per typical 80-unit building, target Year-1 economics are $500K revenue at acquisition + $15K/mo × 12 of construction-phase revenue + $25K/mo NOI in perpetuity at stabilization.
-Capital is self-funded by the operator; Leg 7 does not gate on DSCR closing or AUM ramp, and does not draw against Buckets 1–6.
+Capital is self-funded by the operator; Leg 6 does not gate on AUM setup or Ops-Feeder trickle cadence, and does not draw against Legs 1–6.
 Crew capacity and deal-flow sourcing are the practical gates.

 200 units/yr~2–3 buildings/yr